 Join FRCQ Today!

-Visitors are always welcome at FRCQ meetings!
+Please join this fun, lively artistic group of 250+ members.
+Our monthly meetings feature international, national or local speakers.
+Only members are eligible to participate in our dynamic workshops and excellent juried exhibitions.
 Membership dues are $30 a year and membership runs per calendar year.
 Membership in FRCQ includes all meetings, a high-quality monthly online newsletter, and eligibility to register for workshops.
+Visitors are welcome to the monthly meetings at no cost.

-To learn more about becoming a member, contact our Membership team.
+To learn more about becoming a member, contact us.